 - The research and construction of additional metrics for the production of reports on Innovation, Leadership, Team Style, and Learning Style.

-- The development of an SR&A model of Team Role and report to replace a former inferential model based on the descriptions of Meredith Belbin.
+- The development of an SR&A model of Team Role and report to update and replace a former inferential model based on widely accepted team concepts.

 - The research and development of a series of analytic metrics intended to measure response style indices such as consistency, extremity, central tendency, response timings, response change statistics, and more – these have been incorporated into the new Quintax Analytics Report.